CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Overview.md

 1. **Endpoint Security**: Microsoft Defender for Endpoint focuses on securing endpoints, which are individual devices within an organization's network.
 This includes protection for Windows-based devices, macOS, Linux, and mobile devices.

 2. **Threat Protection**:
-The solution offers comprehensive threat protection by utilizing a combination of advanced threat intelligence, machine learning, and behavioral analysis.
+The solution offers comprehensive threat protection by utilizing a combination of advanced threat intelligence, machine learning, and behavioural analysis.
 It helps identify and block a wide range of sophisticated threats, including malware, ransomware, and zero-day exploits.

 3. **Advanced Analytics**: Microsoft Defender for Endpoint includes advanced analytics capabilities, allowing organizations to gain insights into their security posture.
 It provides detailed reports and analytics to help security teams understand the nature of threats and take proactive measures.